-Bus lane cameras make £31m in a year for councils - BBC News
+Most lucrative bus lane cameras revealed

 "We would firmly stress that bus lanes are not there to generate income - they are there to help us to manage our road networks efficiently."

-In Wolverhampton, a camera installed to stop people using a bus lane as a short cut was making on average £4,750 a day.
+In Wolverhampton, two cameras installed to stop people using a bus lane as a short cut were making on average £4,750 a day between them.

 The council said people had been misusing the lane when coming in and out of the rail station but that it expected the number of fines to fall following a recent change in the road layout.